-Two Horse Tack contacted me a month ago asking if I wanted to do a review of their mule bridle.
+Two Horse Tack contacted me a month ago asking if I wanted to try their mule bridle.
 I was all for it.
-I actually already own some Two Horse Tack Products.
-If I like them enough to buy them, I am obviously in favor of getting one for free.
+I actually already own some Two Horse Tack Products that I purchased.
 Normally I would wait longer before doing a review, but I’ve had a bitless bridle from them for a few years now and it’s still in great shape so I think I can speak to the long-term reliability of the product without waiting months to finish the review.

 The Two Horse Tack Mule Bridle is ideal for mule or ear shy horses.
 The crown piece comes with a snap which allows you to tack up having to bend the equine’s ears.
 I know many mule owners and riders use similar bridles and I have seen similar bridles sold elsewhere although I don’t think I had ever heard of them before getting a mule.
 Thankfully, Nilla is very good about having her ears handled (in fact she would really like you to touch her ears as much as possible please).